Joseph B. Lancaster: Biography

-In 1846 Lancaster became Mayor of Jacksonville, serving one two-year term from 1846–1847.
+In 1846 Lancaster became Mayor of Jacksonville, serving one two-year term from 1846 to 1847.
 He was subsequently elected to the Florida House of Representatives, in an election tainted by accusations of election fraud.
 He was elected Speaker of the House, and the membership humorously revolved to rename the chamber the "House of Lancaster" and to wear red roses.
 The following year, he was appointed to the Southern Supreme Court.
 His impartiality and sound judgement refuted his critics fears.
 In 1850, the supreme court and the circuit court were separated, and he served on the circuit court until 1853, when he lost a three-way popular election.
 In 1852, the collapse of the Whig party prompted him to move to the American Party.
 Financial troubles led him to move to Tampa.
 He was elected Tampa's first Mayor on February 16, 1856.

 He is buried at Oaklawn Cemetery in Tampa and has a memorial stone at Jacksonville's Old City Cemetery.